Hendrix-CS/csci235/modules/exploration.md

 2. What will a `DriveNode` object do when spun?
 3. What might be some reasons why a `DriveNode` would publish whether it is driving forward or avoiding an obstacle?
 4. Run the program.
-How does it perform as an obstacle avoider?
-Experiment with its parameters until you are reasonably satisfied with its performance.
+What are its qualities and limitations compared with prior obstacle-avoiding programs you have written?

 ## Maps